Calorique

 The most accurate consumer-available method remains chest strap heart rate monitors combined with a validated VO2 calculation, but even these have meaningful individual variability.
 Indirect calorimetry — the gold-standard lab method used to build the Compendium values — measures actual oxygen consumption and CO2 production but is not available outside research settings.

-The practical implication: treat all calorie estimates, whether from apps, trackers, or calculator tools, as directional guides with an error band of ±20–30%.
-Do not eat back every "calorie burned" displayed on your device — you are likely overestimating your exercise burn by a meaningful margin.
-Instead, track weekly trends in body weight and adjust intake gradually based on actual results.
+The practical implication: treat all calorie estimates, whether from apps, trackers, or calculator tools, as directional guides.
+Do not eat back every "calorie burned" displayed on your device.
+Instead, track weekly body-weight and performance trends, then adjust intake gradually based on actual results.

 Using Calorie Burn Data for Your Goals